elibroftw/blog.elijahlopez.ca/content/posts/how-to-buy-monero-in-canada/index.md

 ## Kraken

-### Kraken USDC &rarr; XMR

-Buy USDC on Coinbase and send it to Kraken via the Arbitrum network.
-Knowing that it's 0.5% cheaper than the Newton XLM method, we get 0.82% for makers and 1.53% for takers.
-If you don't have patience to place a limit order at the market price, I recommend using FixedFloat which takes a 0.65% fees for swaps.

 ### CAD &rarr; USD &rarr; XMR

+As of 2025, this is the best method, however I've kept my 2021 experience for history.

+You can deposit up to 10k CAD via eTransfer into Kraken without any deposit fees.
+Then you can convert to USD which I believe is at most 0.4% in taker fees if you a market order on the USD/CAD (DO NOT USE THE CONVERT FEATURE, THE FX RATE IS A RIP OFF),

+After that, you can pay another 0.4% in taker fees to buy Monero on the XMR/USD.

+Here are my June 2025 results using 200 CAD.

+---

 Total fee percentage: 1.3574%

 This method is possibly the cheapest if you are a liquidity taker, however there is deposit limit of $3,000 per day compared to Coinbase which allows for $10,000 at once.

 A deposit fee of 0.1% for etransfers (3k limit), a USD conversion fee of 0.2%, and a 0.16% post limit order fee to buy XMR, and a flat network fee to withdraw (not counted).
 In total, that's 0.46% as a maker and a 0.56% fee as a taker.
 You can use Etana to forgo the deposit fee, but I'm unsure if Etana has its own fees and it does require KYC.
 A wire transfer requires being in-persona which might have its own fees; it does for my business account!

 My own results for the etransfer deposit method are: